Scientific Name: Cacajao calvus rubicundus

 Uakari’s bright red faces and scalps are the result of a large number of capillaries under the skin.
 They may flush even brighter when excited or irritated.
 Though these primates may appear sunburned, their ruddy complexion is actually a sign of good health.

-Uakari populations can not grow quickly because females give birth to a single baby only every two years.
+Sociable, intelligent, and playful, red uakaris live in groups called troops, which may include up to 100 males, females, and young who divide into smaller foraging units of five to 30 animals.
+Uakari populations cannot grow quickly because females give birth to a single baby only every two years.
 Most uakari females begin reproducing around the age of three, while males reach sexual maturity at around age six.
-The average gestation period is 182 days.
+The average gestation period is six months.